 This comment policy is valid for all discussions on all NICHD-managed forums, including Facebook, Twitter, YouTube, and others.
 We encourage your participation in our discussion(s) and look forward to an active exchange of ideas.

-Reporters should not post questions or requests on any new media platform; instead, those questions and inquiries should be sent to the NICHD Public Information and Communications Branch through normal channels.
+Reporters should not post questions or requests on any new media platform; instead, those questions and inquiries should be sent to the NICHD Office of Communications.

 Occasionally, the NICHD site may contain documents or links to documents, such as full-text journal articles, that are copyright-protected.
 Web users may view and print these documents but should contact the copyright owner for any other uses.